 Humans and animals have a preference for foods that taste sweet.
 This preference is innate, meaning we like sugar even before we are born!
 In addition, the more exposed we are to sugar, the more we like it.

 Thus, the tendency to like sweet foods was passed from generation to generation until it became part of our genetic material.
 As you can see, succumbing to sweet foods is not a matter of will power; it is a matter of gene power.
-In fact, overcoming our “sweet tooth” means conquering our genes power.
+In fact, overcoming our “sweet tooth” means conquering the power of our genes.
 Not an easy task, as many of us know by now.

 The problem with sugar in modern times

-First thing you may need to do is to review you diet.
+The first thing you may need to do is to review your diet.
 See how many times you eat sugary foods or drinks during the day or during the week.
 Then decide a strategy to limit them.
 Here are some suggestions you may want to make to limit sugar in your diet: